 Little Boy and Fat Man (Nagasaki’s device) came only after a crushing, merciless fire-bombing campaign of most of Japan’s major cities (one of the major reasons so few of its original castles remain).
-It had claimed tens of thousands of lives, including Operation Meetinghouse, which outstripped both nuclear events as the biggest single-day loss of life in air force history.
+That had claimed tens of thousands of lives, including Operation Meetinghouse, which outstripped both nuclear events as the biggest single-day loss of life in air force history.
 Japan hadn’t won a significant battle against the Allies for over a year.
 Her people were starving to death.
 It was a hopeless, useless cause, but the Emperor didn’t want to lose face, or his title (he wasn’t the only one – after final surrender, extremists attempted a coup d’état to renege on the peace deal) and so perpetuated the conflict.

 Hirohito’s opinion changed after Hiroshima and Nagasaki.
 Through the chaos and broken communication lines, there’s a good chance the ruling powers knew what had happened: Japan had conducted research into its own nuclear device, though to Hirohito’s scant credit, he personally ordered the research be stopped for fear it would bring about the end of the world.

 In contrast, following the Trinity research, and in spite of their foreboding, the Allies pushed on and were willing to do so even after they had unleashed the first two bombs.
-After Nagasaki, American planes had travelled back home to pick up more devices.
+After Nagasaki, American planes had travelled back home to pick up more bombs.
 The prospect of a lasting nuclear campaign, added to the declaration of war by the Soviets, finally made even the Emperor and his commanders feel very human.
 The surrender was signed before the end of the month.